arkansoap/Memoire-M1/Notes/perf_measure.md

 where O is the observed accuracy and E is the expected accuracy based on the marginal totals of the confusion matrix.
 The statistic can take on values between − 1 and 1; a value of 0 means there is no agreement between the observed and predicted classes, while a value of 1 indicates perfect concordance of the model prediction and the observed classes.
 Negative values indicate that the prediction is in the opposite direction of the truth, but large negative values seldom occur, if ever, when working with predictive models.

 Usefull in context of unbalanced classes

+> Jacob Cohen critiqued use of percent agreement due to its inability to account for chance agreement.
+He introduced the Cohen's kappa, developed to account for the possibility that raters actually guess on at least some variables due to uncertainty.
+Like most correlation statistics,